The International Trade Blog Export Compliance

 Intellectual Property Issues

-In spite of small progress towards improving its intellectual property legal and regulatory regime, China continues to be a challenging environment for Intellectual Property Rights protection and enforcement; China’s intellectual property (IP) issues are rampant and well-documented.
+In spite of small progress towards improving its intellectual property legal and regulatory regime, China continues to be a challenging environment for IP rights protection and enforcement; China’s IP issues are rampant and well-documented.

 IP holders exporting to China must understand how to protect their IP under Chinese law before entering the market, and they should conduct thorough due diligence on potential partners or buyers before entering into any transaction.
-To learn more about how your company can protect its intellectual property in China, visit Stopfakes.gov.
-You can also refer to the summary of the programs available through the U.S. Department of Commerce to help U.S. firms develop an intellectual property strategy plan.
+To learn more about how your company can protect its intellectual property in China, visit STOPfakes.gov.
+You can also refer to the summary of the programs available through the U.S. Department of Commerce to help U.S. firms develop an IP strategy plan.

 Rules and Regulations In China